Dvidal7788/DataLynx/README.md

 ###### <li>This function reads the file that has already been opened using csv.openFile() into memory.</li>
 ###### <li>The header, as always, will be stored as an array of strings (i.e. one string per column name).</li>
 ###### <li>*The data will be stored in memory as an array of dict-style linked lists.
 Each linked list represents a row.
 Each node in the linked list represents a value (i.e. field).
 In addition to storing a value, each node also stores the column name that corresponds with that particular value (e.g. {'Employee ID', '4511'}), in which 'Employee ID' is the column name and '4511' is the corresponding value for that row (i.e. linked list) that this particular node is in.
-See diagram below.*.</li>
+[See diagram](#dict_grid_diagram).*</li>
 </ul>

 ##### RETURN: